Skip to content

 src#

-The source code paths to consider, e.g., when resolving first- vs. third-party imports.
+The directories to consider when resolving first- vs. third-party imports.

 As an example: given a Python package structure like: